NSAPH-Software/nsaph-software.github.io/nsaph-software/_build/html/_sources/blog_posts/use_R_package.md

 - As a PBS system user, I want to be able to submit separate jobs for each exposure level, so I can ask for less memory during job submission.

-* In scientific topics, it might not be easy to write the user stories in the exact format.
+Note: In scientific topics, it might not be easy to write the user stories in the exact format.
 Just try your best.
 ```

 ### Major Enhancements